Which place is cheaper, Charlotte or Jacksonville?

 Charlotte receives a lot of rain in the summer.
 Jacksonville gets a good bit of rain this time of year.
 In July, Jacksonville usually receives more rain than Charlotte.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Charlotte receives 4.6 inches (116 mm) of rain each month for the summer.

 In the autumn, Jacksonville is a little warmer than Charlotte.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Charlotte is about 63°F (17°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Charlotte averages at about 63°F (17°C).

 The sun comes out a lot this time of the year in Charlotte.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the autumn, Jacksonville often gets around the same amount of sunshine as Charlotte.
 Jacksonville gets 214 hours of sunny skies this time of year, while Charlotte receives 223 hours of full sun.

 In January, Jacksonville is generally much warmer than Charlotte.
-Temperatures in Jacksonville average around 53°F (12°C), and Charlotte stays around 42°F (6°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Charlotte fluctuates around 42°F (6°C).

 Jacksonville usually receives more sunshine than Charlotte during winter.
 Jacksonville gets 191 hours of sunny skies, while Charlotte receives 173 hours of full sun in the winter.